RubenGlez/supaclipboard/README.md

 1. **Multi-Format Clipboard Support**: Extend functionality to support not just text, but images, HTML, and custom data types, offering a more versatile clipboard interaction experience.

 2. **History Management Features**: Introduce capabilities to edit, remove, or even tag specific items within the clipboard history.
 This would allow users to manage their clipboard history more effectively.

-3. **Clipboard Event Listeners**: Implement hooks that listen to clipboard events (copy, cut, and paste) globally within the app, allowing for automated reactions to these events.

 ### Mid-term Enhancements